The Ultimate Guide to Bluffing in Poker

 Bluffing can be an incredibly useful weapon in your arsenal, but it can also be very damaging if you misfire.
 Therefore, you should always approach bluffing with caution and avoid these common mistakes.

-- Calling: A big mistake many new players make is calling when they are bluffing.
+• Calling: A big mistake many new players make is calling when they should be bluffing.
 If you are going to bluff, then you have to commit to it; otherwise, there is no way your opponent is going to buy into it.

 Mastering the art of the bluff can make you a tough player to play against.
 Conversely, being a poor bluffer can lead to costly mistakes.
 Learning to read other bluffs and becoming an expert at bluff-catching is also crucial.
 Practice makes perfect, so be sure to take our advice and try to incorporate it into your gameplay.
 Happy bluffing!